wolfpaulus/ansible/README.md

 ```

 Running this playbook will
-- upgrade Ubuntu/Debian servers and reboot if needed
+- upgrade Debian servers and reboot if needed
-- set the timezone
+- init set the timezone and installs essential packages
 - install docker
 - install portainer
 - install watchtower